 - If Redis is used as a cache scaling up and down using consistent hashing is easy.

-- If Redis is used as a store, we need to take the map between keys and nodes fixed, and a fixed number of nodes.
-Otherwise we need a system that is able to rebalance keys between nodes when we add or remove nodes, and currently only Redis Cluster is able to do this, but Redis Cluster is currently in beta, and not yet considered production ready.
+- If Redis is used as a store, a fixed keys-to-nodes map is used, so the number of nodes must be fixed and cannot vary.
+Otherwise, a system is needed that is able to rebalance keys between nodes when nodes are added or removed, and currently only Redis Cluster is able to do this, but Redis Cluster is currently in beta, and not yet considered production-ready.

 We learned that a problem with partitioning is that, unless we are using Redis as a cache, to add and remove nodes can be tricky, and it is much simpler to use a fixed keys-instances map.